larshnordli/fe-cg-workshop/feb-24/README.md

 *Note* as the example application is built in "classic" client-side React executing on the end user's computer.
 This can be considered, but you can also "imagine" a React server-rendered environment (file size, caching etc.)

 ### Assignment 2
-**Check URLs with care, do not expose client data or personally identifiable information about your employer, yourself or others** Use a [CO<sub>2</sub> emissions calculator](https://rootwebdesign.studio/articles/tools-for-calculating-your-websites-co2-emissions/) on your favorite and/or most visited web applications or sites to see how they perform.
+:warning: **Check URLs with care, do not expose client data or personally identifiable information about your employer, yourself or others** :warning: Use a [CO<sub>2</sub> emissions calculator](https://rootwebdesign.studio/articles/tools-for-calculating-your-websites-co2-emissions/) on your favorite and/or most visited web applications or sites to see how they perform.

 ### Assignment 3
 3. Identify three measures relevant to *your daily work* as a frontend developer to increase sustainability or reduce waste and emissions (internal work/client work or other type of work you do).
 Use the resources and/or research the web for ideas.